jooize/tmux-powerline-theme/README.md

     "unicode"        If you don't have a patched font. (default)

     "ascii"          If you don't have a patched font or Unicode support.

-## Enable Powerline symbols
-Put the following in your `.tmux.conf` before the line loading this theme.

-    if-shell ': ${TMUX_POWERLINE_SYMBOLS?}' '' 'set-environment -g TMUX_POWERLINE_SYMBOLS "powerline"'

-You can also specify your preference in your shell before starting Tmux.
-Note that the server must not be running for this to work.

-    $ export TMUX_POWERLINE_SYMBOLS="powerline"

 ## Switch symbols
 To switch between symbols, set the environment variable and reload the theme.